Immigration Attorney John C. Barrera

 John has had numerous victories keeping families together in the United States and has had extensive immigration experience in dealing with matters involving employment based visas, immigrant visas, asylum applications and U-visa applications.
 In addition to his immigration experience, John is also an experienced Criminal Defense attorney obtaining dismissals and acquittals in various cases involving Drug Trafficking, Homicide, Domestic Violence Offenses, Aggravated Assaults, Theft Offenses including Robberies, and Driving Under the Influence charges.
 John is regularly consulted by the criminal defense bar and has co-hosted a weekly hour long radio show taking immigration questions to help guide the Treasure Valley Community in Idaho .

 John has over twenty years of combined legal experience.
-John is admitted to practice in the State of Washington and Idaho, as well as the Ninth Circuit Court of Appeals and the Tenth Circuit Court of Appeals.
+John is admitted to practice in the State of New York, Washington and Idaho, as well as the Ninth Circuit Court of Appeals and the Tenth Circuit Court of Appeals and the United States Supreme Court.
 He earned a Juris Doctor degree from Brooklyn Law School and earned his Bachelor’s degree in Criminal Justice from John Jay College of Criminal Justice.
 John is fluent in Spanish and he is a member of the American Immigration Lawyers Association (AILA), the National Immigration Project and the Idaho Association of Criminal Defense Lawyers .